 You will be asked to provide information about your bank accounts, assets, employment, and other financial resources and you must show that your income is at least 100% of the amounts listed in the federal Poverty Guidelines for your family size and your state of residence.

-Question 2: Here you will state your age and the date you were admitted to the United States.
+Question 2: Here you will state your age and the date you started living in the United States.
+If you have lived in the U.S. during several different periods, give the date you started living in the U.S. most recently.

-Question 3: Provide personal information about the noncitizen that you are sponsoring and any other immediate relatives that will be traveling with him or her.
+Question 3: Provide personal information about the noncitizen that you are sponsoring and any spouse or children who will be traveling with him or her (or coming to join him or her later).
 While you should list personal information for each family member who will be traveling to the U.S., note that you will need to submit a separate Form I-134 for each noncitizen that you are sponsoring.

-Question 8: Provide information for any dependents you have listed on your U.S. tax return, or if you are a nonresident who pays taxes overseas, you should list any minor children or adults for which you a have been appointed guardian.
+Question 8: Provide information for any dependents you have listed on your U.S. federal income tax return.
+If you are a nonresident who pays taxes overseas, you should list any minor children or adults for which you have been appointed guardian.

 Question 10: If you have ever filed a visa petition to bring a noncitizen to the U.S. (such as a K fiancé visa or by submitting an I-130, Petition for Alien Relative), list the name, relationship, and date of application(s) here.